 periodically updated, no guarantee is given that the information provided in this Web site is correct, complete, and up-to-date.

 One of the most remarkable, amazing aspects of El Morro Valley, besides the wild natural beauty, the rich, ancient cultural history and hundreds of Anasazi ruins, is the amazing “live and let live” community that calls this remote place home.
-Our community is made up a very unique collection of open minded homesteaders, artists, retirees, entrepreneurs, hippies, & individualists… all here to “Get Back To Nature”.
-Most of us live on our own land, widely scattered over a vast, sparsely populated high desert region from Zuni Pueblo, 30 miles West, to the Continental Divide, 15 miles to the East, and from the foot of the Zuni Mountains 10 miles to the north, to Candy Kitchen and Pinehill, 15 miles to the south.
+Our community is made up of a very unique collection of open minded homesteaders, artists, retirees, entrepreneurs, hippies, LGBT's & individualists… most here to “Get Back To The Garden”.
+Most of us live on our own land, widely scattered over a vast, sparsely populated, high desert region from Zuni Pueblo, 30 miles West, to the Continental Divide, 15 miles to the East, and from the slopes of the Zuni Mountains 10 miles to the north, to Candy Kitchen and Pinehill, 15 miles to the south.

 Some homesteaders jokingly refer to our community thusly…